-- •behaved in a way that has harmed a child or may have harmed a child and/or. - possibly committed a criminal offence against or related to a child and/or.

-•behaved towards a child or children in a way that indicates they may pose a risk of harm to children; and/or

-•behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferrable risk).
+- behaved in a way that has harmed a child or may have harmed a child and/or. - possibly committed a criminal offence against or related to a child and/or. - behaved towards a child or children in a way that indicates they may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferrable risk). - Behaved in a way in their personal life that raises safeguarding concerns.
+These concerns do not have to directly relate to a child; and/or - As a parent or carer, has a child that has become subject to child protection procedures; and/or - Is closely associated with someone in their personal lives (e.g. partner, member of the family or other household member) who may present a risk of harm to child/ren for whom the member of staff is responsible in their employment/volunteering

-In these instances, the school will follow the guidance within KCSIE Part 4 Section One, in line with Halton's LADO Procedure, including consideration of the North West LADO Threshold Matrix
+In these instances, the school will follow the guidance within KCSIE Part 4 Section One, in line with .
+Dealing with Allegations against People Working with Children including consideration of the North West LADO Threshold Matrix